saagie/saagie-maven-plugin/README.md

 * **jobType**
   - represents the type of job you want to create
   - default value : "java-scala"
-  - for the moment, only "java-scala" works, but maybe in the future, more jobType will be available
+  - for the moment, only "java-scala" works

 * **releaseNote**
   - represents the release note of the job version.